zesty-io/zesty-org/services/web-engine/guides/how-to-launch-an-instance.md

 If you'd like to force prepending your domain with WWW then click the "Always prepend WWW to my domain?" button.

-Save your settings before starting the next step.
+Ensure you save settings before continuing on.

 ## **Common DNS Registrars**